dnmfarrell/Perl6-One-Liners/README.md

 CONVERTING FOR WINDOWS
 ----------------------

 Running these one liners on Windows is a piece of cake once you know the rules of the road.
-The cardinal rule is: replace the outer single-quotes with double quotes, and use quoting operators `q//` and `qq//` (interpolated) when quoting strings inside a one liner.
+The cardinal rule is: replace the outer single-quotes with double quotes and use quoting operators `q//` and `qq//` (interpolated) when quoting strings inside a one liner.

 Thus this one liner to prepend a blank line to every line in `example.txt`: